Reference Guide · April 2026

 Can I use Grok transcription with browser-recorded WEBM files?

 Yes.
 WEBM (with Opus audio codec) is supported and is the native output of the browser MediaRecorder API, making it convenient for web-based voice recording applications without any conversion step.
+If you've recorded WEBM in a browser, you can transcribe it directly at scribeforge.tech — no conversion required.

 Does sample rate affect Grok transcription quality?